Ryan McMahon Player Props: Rockies vs. Diamondbacks

-Ryan McMahon -- with a slugging percentage of .667 in his past 10 games, including three home runs -- will be in action for the Colorado Rockies versus the Arizona Diamondbacks, with Ryne Nelson on the hill, on May 29 at 4:10 PM ET.
+The Colorado Rockies, including Ryan McMahon (.351 batting average in his past 10 games), take on starting pitcher Zac Gallen and the Arizona Diamondbacks at Chase Field, Tuesday at 9:40 PM ET.

-He racked up five RBI (going 3-for-4 with a double, a home run and a walk) in his last game against the Mets.
+In his last appearance, he racked up two extra-base hits (4-for-5 with a triple, a home run and three RBI) against the Diamondbacks.

 Ryan McMahon Game Info & Props vs. the Diamondbacks